By B.L. Ochman

 While pro and con opinions about Google+ are rampant, many smart companies – large and small – are ignoring the debate and concentrating on using Hangouts on Air for everything from college recruiting to Chinese language classes.

 Hangouts are Google’s video platform, which allows interactive, HD live streaming of public and private, paid and free video calls, meetings and events.
-These are automatically integrated with YouTube, and can be embedded in websites and blogs.
+These are automatically integrated with YouTube, and can be embedded in websites and blogs linked with invoice tools for your business.
 The YouTube videos can be edited, branded, search optimized, time-stamped and shared privately or publicly.
 The cost?
 None.

 I won’t kid you: there’s a learning curve and it’s fairly steep.
 But you don’t need to be a geek to learn.